Toluola347/SOC-Analysis-Project/README.md

 # SOC-Analysis-Project
-# THREAT DETECTION &amp; INCIDENT RESPONSE USING WIRESHARK, PFSENSE AND WAZUH
+## THREAT DETECTION &amp; INCIDENT RESPONSE USING WIRESHARK, PFSENSE AND WAZUH
 This project reflects a solution provided to SoCraTech Company based on their report of increased suspicious network traffic in their company.
 # Executive summary:
 Socra Tech`s network security witnessed increased suspicious network activities.
-A comprehensive analyses of the network security usingS a three-phase SOC approach with Wireshark, pfSense, and Wazuh was carried out.
+A comprehensive analyses of the network security using a three-phase SOC approach with Wireshark, pfSense, and Wazuh was carried out.
 The objectives were to detect and respond to network anomalies, block malicious traffic, and investigate potential threats.
 This effort led to the identification and mitigation of several critical indicators of